jenkinsci/plumber-plugin/DESIGN.md

 * Notifications can be configured at top-level or per-phase.
   * Notifications have some general configuration (should every phase trigger a notification, should notifications happen before phase execution, should they be sent on failure and/or success, etc) and a notifier type with its own configuration.
-  * Notifiers are a special case of PipelineActions for the mailer, HipChat, Slack, whatever integration, also contributed by plugins like other actions.
+  * Notifiers are a special case of `PipelineAction`s for the mailer, HipChat, Slack, whatever integration, also contributed by plugins like other actions.
-* SCM - by default, will "checkout scm" in each phase.
+* SCM - by default, will `checkout scm` in each phase.
   * SCM can be overridden at top-level or per-phase.
   * Multiple repos can be checked out at once in different directories.
   * SCM checkout can be skipped as well.
-* Reporters - a.k.a., "Recorder" plugins - can be specified via a PipelineAction for that plugin, i.e., JUnit, static analysis, etc, and will be run post-action/pipeline block for a phase.
+* Reporters - a.k.a., "Recorder" plugins - can be specified via a `PipelineAction` for that plugin, i.e., JUnit, static analysis, etc, and will be run post-action/pipeline block for a phase.

 # Some samples, example syntax, tests, etc
-Tests in source repo: https://github.com/michaelneale/plumber/tree/master/src/test/resources
+Tests in source repo: https://github.com/jenkinsci/plumber/tree/master/src/test/resources